 How much do dental assistants earn per year?
 The salary for dental assistants can vary based on many factors, such as where they work or how much experience they have.

-The job outlook for dental assistants from 2020 through 2030 is strong and dental assistant jobs are expected to grow 11 percent, which is faster than the average rate for all jobs in the U.S. This amounts to roughly 44,000 dental assistant job openings.
+The job outlook for dental assistants from 2021 through 2031 is strong, and dental assistant jobs are expected to grow 8%, which is faster than the average rate for all jobs in the U.S. This amounts to roughly 44,000 dental assistant job openings.
 The growth in dental assistant jobs is expected to happen for a few reasons, including an increasing awareness of the connection between overall health and oral health among the general public and a growing need for dental care among aging populations.
 Dental assistants are also expected to be in demand throughout the next decade as workers retire and need to be replaced.

 If you’re ready to begin the journey toward becoming a dental assistant or if you’re exploring options for your education, please contact The College of Health Care Professions (CHCP) for more information.
 We offer Dental Assistant Programs on campus in many major cities in Texas and online to help students learn the skills needed for this career.
 The campus-based programs are delivered in a blended format where students are on campus two days per week and perform the remainder of their work online.
 The online program includes both online work and in-person weekend lab classes.